Subtitle terms,

 A separate narration track that describes visual events on screen for blind and low-vision viewers.
 WCAG 2.1 Level AA requires it for prerecorded video.

-A font feature where every digit has the same width, so numbers don't shift when they change.
-Important for live counters and timecode displays.
+A font feature where every digit has the same width so numbers don't shift when they change — important for timecode displays, live counters, and subtitle timing.

 The spacing adjustment between specific letter pairs.
 Affects subtitle legibility, especially for thin display fonts and ALL-CAPS text.